SPED 602 Behavior Management—3 Credits

 CLASSES FOR THE SECOND FIVE WEEK SUMMER SESSION.

 Course Content—The Applied Exercise

-should contact the course instructor Dr. Jim Jacobs at James.Jacobs@indstate.edu
+course instructor Dr. Jim Jacobs at James.Jacobs@indstate.edu for additional information

 For additional information regarding registration for summer courses and dates for registration, see classes.